Death of a Soldier: Production

 The idea of making the film came from William Nagle, who wrote a screenplay to produce himself; David Hannay came on board as co-producer.
 American director Dick Richards was originally meant to direct, but then Philippe Mora became involved.
 Mora and the producers wanted to import Americans to play three roles: Leonski, his best friend Gallo and lawyer Danneberg; Actors Equity only agreed to two.
 At one stage, it was announced that the movie would be called Leonski and be shot in August 1981 with Don Lane as a US Army major.

 James Coburn had previously turned down a role in Mora’s The Return of Captain Invincible, before he was cast as Major Dannenberg.
 His character is largely based on the real Leonski’s defense attorney, Ira C. Rothgerber, though Rothgerber was “a short 29-year-old second lieutenant in the Army” when the real trial took place.
 A character named "Sgt.
 Rothberger" was added to the film as a nod to him.

 Under the working title War Story, filming took place on-location in Melbourne.
 The producers were able to film the trial and hanging scenes in the real locations where they occurred.
 Ira Rothgerber served as a technical and historical consultant.
 At the time, the film drew some controversy over its claim that Douglas MacArthur had directly interceded to ensure Leonski’s hanging in order to preserve US-Australian relations.
 In an interview with the Los Angeles Times, Rothgerber said MacArthur could have stopped the hanging and didn’t, though he doubted that MacArthur played quite as active a role in the case as the movie depicts.

-One of the most controversial scenes in the film depicts the Battle of Brisbane, a violent riot involving American servicemen and Australian servicemen and civilians, which caused one casualty and hundreds of injuries.
-News of the incident was quickly suppressed by authorities in both countries, for fear it would damage morale.
+One of the most controversial scenes in the film depicts an enacted battle of rifle fire between the fighting men of the two nations taking place on adjacent platforms at Flinders Street railway station, the main urban transport point of Melbourne.
+Tensions Australia-wide were quite rife on this subject and the most striking occurrence was the Battle of Brisbane, a violent riot involving American servicemen and Australian servicemen and civilians, which caused one casualty and hundreds of injuries.
+News of this incident was quickly suppressed by authorities in both countries for fear of concern of morale.
+The film expresses the two identities of fighting men as it held between the nations as it were then.
+Violent fisticuffs in Melbourne streets were to take place later allowing for some credence to that part of the film's motif.

 The budget was originally meant to be $3 million but this was found to be inadequate during shooting and additional funds had to be raised.
 To save money the shooting schedule was reduced; some of the crew complained to the Australian Theatrical and Amusement Employees' Association, which put a black ban on the film.
 This meant it was a year before the film was released in Australia.